Chart Color Schemes

 Wollstonecraft demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Wollstonecraft's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 67.3% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most common at 41.8%, followed by postgraduate qualifications (20.3%) and graduate diplomas (5.2%).
+Wollstonecraft's educational attainment is notably higher than broader standards.
+Among residents aged 15+, 67.3% possess university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This significant educational advantage favours the area for knowledge-based prospects.
+Bachelor degrees are most prevalent at 41.8%, followed by postgraduate qualifications (20.3%) and graduate diplomas (5.2%).

-Vocational pathways account for 17.5% of qualifications, with advanced diplomas at 9.9% and certificates at 7.6%.
-A significant portion of the population is actively pursuing formal education, with 22.5% engaged in studies.
-This includes 7.3% in tertiary education, 5.7% in primary education, and 3.8% pursuing secondary education.
+Vocational pathways account for 17.5% of qualifications among those aged 15+, with advanced diplomas making up 9.9% and certificates, 7.6%.
+Furthermore, 22.5% of the population is actively engaged in formal education, including 7.3% in tertiary education, 5.7% in primary education, and 3.8% pursuing secondary education.

 Frequently Asked Questions - Education